The group included people from the Denmark, Armenia, Romania, Turkey, Moldova, Azerbaijan, Ukraine and the UK.

 “I enjoyed the sessions where we got to be creative.
 We got to come up with our own ideas, test them out and develop them.
 I find I engage with the weird bits of history, like funny stories or urban legends that have been created and passed down, weird things that people did in the past that would seem odd now.
 Interesting events that happened that affected our daily lives and local environment.
 I loved hearing these things during the seminar and retelling these stories to my peers.
-Based on these, I [would like to deliver] a storytelling-illustration fusion workshop where we can tell/draw each other stories we have heard.”
+Based on these, I a storytelling-illustration fusion workshop where we can tell/draw each other stories we have heard.”

 “The work the Young Producers does massively links into my love of heritage.
 The answer to how to help young people explore what heritage means to them is to run more community arts and youth-led workshops and projects around the themes of heritage in ways that are interesting and engaging for young people.
 It needs to be interactive, creative, inspiring; the opposite of national curriculum, research-led or lecture-led education.
 Arts and fun methods are a great way to do this.
 Much like our trip to the Malt Cross, there are lots of inspiring, fun and engaging ways to truly capture an audience and increase interest in heritage amongst young people through performance, language and storytelling.
 Equally, Museums, Heritage Sites, Collections and Object handling can all be used in innovative and creative ways to make heritage appeal to younger people.
 Interactive, immersive and fun techniques in museums such as digital apps, sensory experiences and costumed interpreters can help do this too.”